NorfairKing/smos/README.md

-smos-query               : The smos-query tool; to query your workflow smos-archive             : The smos-archive tool: to archive smos files smos-docs-site           : The generator for the documentation website. smos-sync-api            : The API for the sync server smos-sync-api-gen        : Generators for the API for the sync server smos-sync-client         : The sync client tool smos-sync-client-gen     : Generators for the sync client smos-sync-server         : The sync server smos-sync-server-gen     : Generators for the sync server
+smos-query               : The smos-query tool; to query your workflow smos-archive             : The smos-archive tool: to archive smos files smos-docs-site           : The generator for the documentation website. smos-api                 : The API for the smos server smos-api-gen             : Generators for the API for the smos server smos-client              : The smos client library smos-client-gen          : Generators for the smos client library smos-server              : The smos server smos-server-gen          : Generators for the smos server smos-sync-client         : The sync client tool
 ```

 ## Sponsor this project